Office: (502) 863-7865 | E-mail: gscparks@gscparks.com

 The Cost of the Thriller Dance Session is $20 for Zombies 11 years of age and older and $10 for Zombies 10 years and younger.

 Zombies under 16 must be accompanied by an adult.
 Current PRDG participants are free.
 Parents of PRDG participants pay $5.
-Thriller Zombie Dance School is typically held starting in September to prepare for the Thrilled To Give event downtown in October.
+Thriller Zombie Dance School is typically held starting in September to prepare for the Thrilled to Give event downtown in October.

 TumbleTots (formally KinderGym)